samuallin/ReadMe-Testing/README.md

 Offering you a variety of beautiful styles some of which are paintings by famous artists like Starry Night by Van Gogh.

 * Motivation, example: We would like to pay tribute to MR. Van Gogh, who is the ...maybe more link to wiki

+## Van Gogh

 * Experience, example: A full package of build neural style transfer training on Linux and Android inference applications (and Windows link in another repository)

+## Experience

+We would like to bring you to Vangogh Crazy World, you can use pre-trained or your own model and deploy to Windows, Android applications, and even web pages.

 ## Table of Contents (Optional)